-The Hypertension in Pregnancy (HiP) clinic provides specialist obstetric and midwifery care to pregnant women with high blood pressure.Our clinics
+The Hypertension in Pregnancy (HiP) clinic provides specialist obstetric and midwifery care to pregnant women with high blood pressure.Coronavirus update and advice

 We offer a number of specialist clinics for mothers.
 All of these are held at St Thomas' Hospital.

 - Our preterm surveillance clinic aims to provide extra care for women who may have a higher risk of having a baby born too early.

 - Our hypertension-in-pregnancy clinic provides specialist obstetric and midwifery care to pregnant women with high blood pressure and women who are at high risk of having high blood pressure in pregnancy.

 - We have a specialist clinic for women with medical conditions and those that have had problems in previous pregnancies.